Zibi95/React-Phone-Boutique/README.md

 # React Phone Boutique

-The Phones Catalog is a modern and interactive e-commerce website designed to showcase a wide range of mobile phones.
+The React Phone Boutique is a modern and interactive e-commerce website designed to showcase a wide range of mobile phones.
 Developed using the dynamic combination of React, React Router, and Sass following BEM methodology, this catalog offers users an immersive experience to explore and compare different phone models.

 ## Technologies Used
 This page was built using the following technologies: